Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 # Authors
   - Kyle Nathaniel V. Dimalanta
 # Version History
+## 0.4 - October 24, 2024
+  - Start creating the Temporal Trends
+  - Added the KDE to the graph to make it look more presentable.
+  - Edited the Title of README
 ## 0.3 - October 23, 2024
   - Create the Data Analysis for the "Top Performers"
   - Fix the Histogram for the Release year to make it more readable and summarize the graph.